 Being cold and not being able to warm up is the most difficult part of winter for me.
 It costs a lot of money to heat a house or a dorm building in the winter.
 So, generally, people where I am from keep the heat slightly below comfortable and layer up.
 This doesn’t work for me.
 If I layer up, I am still cold under the layers.
 I am cold to my core and the only way to warm up is to shower.
 But, once I shower I have to crawl into bed to stay warm, thus, ending any potential plans at 8 PM—at the latest.
 BUT (and maybe I am being fussy and annoying), if I crank the heat to high the air dries out.
 Fake heat feels suffocating to me.

 So, in the winter, I am either miserably cold or suffocating in dry air.
 All that being said, I experience none of this in the summer.
 Even my Raynaud’s doesn’t flare up in the summer.
 Ever, even in freezing air conditioning.
 Plus, if I get cold I can just go sit in the sunshine and soak up the heat.
 I don’t have to crawl into bed at stupidly early hours!
-In the summer, I am motivated to make plans and take care of myself.
-I eat healthily and regularly exercise.
+During warmer seasons, I am motivated to make plans and take care of myself.
+I eat healthily and exercise regularly.
 I love summer because it’s my happy place.

 #ILoveSummerBecause Series (#ILSB)

 I am using this article about why I love summer to launch my guest post series, I Love Summer Because.
-For this series, I have asked several bloggers to write about why they love summer and these will be posted twice weekly until summer is either over, or I run out of bloggers who love summer as much as I do.
+For this series, I have asked several bloggers to write about why they love summer.

 Written by yours truly Jihi Elephant